 Many people love to decorate their dresses by stitching various designs with colourful threads on the fabrics.
 This art of creating beautiful stitches with needle and threads on a cloth is termed as embroidery.
-Different types of stitches can be used for embroidered on various fabric items.
+Different types of stitches can be used for attractive embroidery on various fabric items.
 Interested people dedicate much time in mastering this skill, which may also become their source of income, apart from being a passion.
 Prolonged practice can make them experts in this unique section of sewing.

 Various Embroidery Patterns Commonly Preferred In Decorating Dresses

-- Running stitch is the simplest form of embroidery that everyone learns at the primary level.
+- Running stitch is the simplest form of attractive embroidery that everyone learns at the primary level.
 Usually, this stitch is applied for creating the border of an elaborate design, mainly on tablecloths and hankies.
 This easiest stitch is also used for filling up the spaces in complicated patterns.
 In India, it is also termed as Kantha stitch and used for decking Indian attires.